espocrm/documentation/docs/extensions/google-integration/calendar.md

 * Other Calendars – other calendars to monitor.

 * Assign User's Default Team - a user default team will be auto-assigned to an event synced from Google Calendar to EspoCRM (see the `Default Team` parameter in a user's profile).

+## Misc

+If in EspoCRM your entity type has a field named `location` of *Text* or *Varchar* type, it will be synced with the Google Calendar's location.